 This salvia is very similar to Salvia greggii, being compact in form (ht 80cm - 1m) and having many cultivars of various colours from which to choose, including pinks, red, cerise, white, apricot and lemon.
 However, it is more humidity tolerant than Salvia greggii, so I think it is overall is a better plant for Sydney suburbs that have muggy summers.
 It mixes effortlessly with almost any other style of plant.
 It flowers over a long period in summer and autumn in a sunny, well-drained spot, and is drought and frost tolerant.
-A particularly good cultivar is 'San Carlos Festival', which has rich cerise-pink flowers and attractive, dense foliage.
+A particularly good cultivar is 'San Carlos Festival', which has rich cerise-pink flowers and attractive, dense foliage; it could possibly be used as a low hedge because of its compact nature.

 Other good cultivars include 'Hot Lips' with red and white flowers, 'Musk Pink' (baby pink) and 'Pink Blush' (bright pink).
 I prune these plants back by about half in May.
 This sort of salvia can be grown in pots and is suited to cottage garden styles with roses and perennials, though it also fits into basically any type of garden.
 Cuttings of these plants can be tricky: try taking cuttings of fresh growth in spring, or try layering some stems by holding them down to the ground with some sort of wire hoop, to see if they might take root.